VatoAI/snakkaz-chat/docs/MIGRATION-FINAL-STEPS.md

 This document provides the final steps needed to complete the Snakkaz Chat migration from Cloudflare to Namecheap hosting.
 These steps should be performed in the specific order listed to ensure a smooth transition.

+## Completed Fixes

+### SSL Configuration
+✅ Ran `configure-ssl-namecheap.sh` script on May 18, 2025
+✅ Selected Namecheap AutoSSL as the SSL solution
+✅ Added HTTPS redirection rules to .htaccess
+✅ Created SSL configuration documentation in `docs/SSL-CONFIGURATION.md`

+### Multiple Supabase Client Fix
+✅ Ran `fix-multiple-supabase-client.sh` script on May 18, 2025
+✅ Implemented Singleton pattern in `src/lib/supabaseClient.ts`
+✅ Updated 7 files that were creating their own client instances ✅ Updated `supabasePatch.ts` to use the singleton client ✅ Created documentation in `docs/SUPABASE-SINGLETON-PATTERN.md` ✅ Built the application successfully with the changes

 ## 1. Verify File Upload

 All files have been uploaded to the Namecheap server, but there are a few steps needed to complete the process: